Amy Shefftz, APRN, RN, PMHNP, PMHNP-BC, NP

 What should a new client know about working with you?

-As a board-certified Psychiatric Mental Health Nurse Practitioner specializing in medication management, I work with individuals navigating a wide range of mental health conditions—including depression, anxiety, ADHD, bipolar disorder, and beyond.
+As a board-certified Psychiatric Mental Health Nurse Practitioner specializing in medication management, I work with people navigating a wide range of mental health conditions—including depression, anxiety, ADHD, bipolar disorder, and more.
 From your very first visit, you can expect a thorough, unhurried evaluation.
-We will explore your current symptoms and how they affect daily life, your medical and treatment history, what has or has not helped in the past, and the goals you have for your care.
-This depth of understanding from the start builds a stronger foundation and helps minimize unnecessary trial and error moving forward.
+We will explore your current symptoms and how they affect daily life, your medical and treatment history, what has or has not helped in the past, and the goals you hold for your care.
+This depth of understanding from the start builds a stronger foundation and helps reduce unnecessary trial and error moving forward.
 My prescribing philosophy blends evidence-based medicine with individualized attention.
-Every recommendation is shaped by your specific diagnosis, symptom severity, coexisting conditions, current medications, potential side effects, affordability, and personal preferences—because no two people are alike.
+Every recommendation is shaped by your specific diagnosis, coexisting conditions, current medications, possible side effects, affordability, and personal preferences.
 Clear, straightforward communication is central to how I practice.
-I explain diagnoses and treatment options in accessible terms, including how medications work, realistic timelines for improvement, and what side effects to watch for.
-I genuinely welcome your questions, and I believe the best outcomes grow from true collaboration between us.
+I explain diagnoses and treatment options in accessible terms, including how medications work, realistic timelines for improvement, and which side effects to watch for.
+I sincerely welcome your questions, and I believe the best outcomes grow from true collaboration between us.
 I schedule consistent follow-ups to monitor your progress, fine-tune your treatment plan, and address any emerging concerns.
-I remain reachable between appointments and coordinate with other members of your care team whenever it benefits your well-being.
+I stay reachable between appointments and coordinate with other members of your care team whenever it benefits your wellbeing.
 Continuity of care is not an afterthought here—it is a cornerstone.
-Whether you are starting psychiatric medication for the first time or looking to improve an existing plan, my goal is to provide expert, reliable care that reduces your symptoms and supports your everyday functioning.
-You deserve care that evolves alongside you throughout your mental health journey.
+Whether you are starting psychiatric medication for the first time or hoping to improve an existing plan, my goal is to deliver expert, dependable care that meaningfully eases your symptoms and supports your everyday functioning.
+Above all, I want you to feel genuinely heard, respected, and fully at ease from the moment we begin working together.
+You deserve care that evolves alongside you throughout your entire mental health journey.

 What is your typical process for working with clients?

-I recognize that starting psychiatric treatment requires courage, and I want you to feel genuinely heard and supported from our very first meeting.
-I approach every patient with empathy, respect, and without judgment.
-Our initial appointment is devoted entirely to understanding you—your story, your struggles, and your hopes for improvement.
-During this first 60-minute session, I'll invite you to share what's been troubling you, how it's affecting your daily life, and what positive changes you're seeking.
-Together, we'll explore essential information: the nature and severity of your current symptoms, when these challenges first emerged, any prior diagnoses or treatments, medications you've tried and their effects, relevant medical background, family history of psychiatric conditions, patterns of substance use, experiences with trauma if applicable, and significant life stressors you're managing.
-Just as importantly, I want to understand your strengths, the people who support you, and the coping strategies that have helped you thus far.
-Even during difficult periods, you have resilience and resources that deserve acknowledgment.
-You are much more than the challenges you're currently facing.
-After developing this comprehensive understanding, I'll share my diagnostic impression and treatment recommendations in straightforward language, connecting them directly to your unique situation.
-When medication may be helpful, I present thoughtfully selected options suited to your particular circumstances.
-Follow-up appointments serve as purposeful check-ins, typically lasting 20 to 30 minutes and scheduled every few weeks initially.
-We'll carefully assess shifts in your symptoms, any side effects emerging, medication effectiveness, and your overall functioning.
-I adjust treatment based on your individual response and always explain my clinical reasoning.
-As your condition improves and stabilizes, we can extend time between appointments.
+I know that taking the first step toward psychiatric care takes courage, and I want you to feel truly heard and supported from the moment we meet.
+I approach everyone with empathy, respect, and an open mind, free of judgment.
+Our first appointment is given entirely to understanding you—your story, what you're struggling with, and what you're hoping to change.
+In this initial 60-minute session, I'll invite you to share what's been weighing on you, how it's shaping your daily life, and the improvements you're looking for.
+Together we'll explore the details that matter: the nature and intensity of your current symptoms, when they first appeared, any past diagnoses or treatments, medications you've tried and how they affected you, relevant medical background, family history of psychiatric conditions, patterns of substance use, any experiences with trauma, and the significant stressors you're carrying.
+It's just as important to me to learn about your strengths, the people in your corner, and the coping strategies that have carried you this far.
+Even in hard seasons, you hold resilience and resources worth recognizing—you are far more than the challenges in front of you right now.
+Once I have this full picture, I'll share my diagnostic impression and recommendations in clear, plain language, tied directly to your particular situation.
+When medication may help, I offer carefully chosen options matched to your circumstances.
+Follow-up visits are meaningful check-ins, usually 20 to 30 minutes and scheduled every few weeks at first.
+We'll look closely at any changes in your symptoms, side effects that come up, how well your medication is working, and your overall day-to-day functioning.
+I adjust treatment based on how you respond and always explain my clinical reasoning.
+As you improve and stabilize, we can space appointments further apart.
+My hope is that, over time, you'll feel increasingly equipped and confident in managing your mental health alongside me.

 Is this doctor in your insurance network?